Windsor Gardens

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Windsor Gardens has 47 active public transport stops, all of which are bus stops.
 These stops are served by 17 different routes that together facilitate 1,788 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents on average being located just 152 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically living just 152 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the primary mode of transportation at 80%, while buses account for 16%.
+On average, there are 1.3 vehicles per household.

 Frequently Asked Questions - Transport